getty-zig/getty.so/pages/guide/setup.md

 {% endhighlight %}
 {% endlabel %}

-Finally, check to see that everything is working by running the following program:
+You can check to see that everything is working by running the following program:

 {% label src/main.zig %}
 {% highlight zig %}